Pool insurance to keep you afloat

 It may offer refreshing breaks from scorching summer heat, but a sparkling backyard pool can put you in the financial deep end if you don't have the right amount of insurance.

 Regular homeowners insurance may not provide enough coverage for a pool, and some policies may even exclude pools, says Kevin Smith, a spokesman for Allstate.

 Pools can be dangerous, so they increase your liability risk because you stand a greater chance of being sued or having to pay someone's medical expenses.
-According to the U.S. Consumer Product Safety Commission, nearly 400 children younger than 15 drown each year in pools and spas.
+Nearly 400 children younger than 15 drown each year in pools and spas, according to the U.S. Consumer Product Safety Commission.

-When you put in a new pool, Smith suggests boosting your liability coverage.
-Consider an umbrella policy if it's available in your state.
-That increases your coverage beyond what you have on other policies.
+Boost your liability coverage when you put in a new pool, Smith suggests.
+And consider an umbrella policy, which increases your liability coverage beyond what you have on other policies.

 "For instance, a few hundred dollars a year may allow you to get up to $1 million in additional liability protection beyond your existing auto and/or property insurance coverages," Smith says.

 Before installing a pool, review the standards and codes where you live.
-Those could include requirements for safety equipment, such as fences and locks, according to the III.
+Those could include requirements for safety equipment, such as fences and locks, says the institute.